AdamSoloMe/SoloTunes/README.md

 # Adam-SolomonMusic-PlayerJavaFX
-Created in and run in the Apache netbeasn IDE
+Created in and run in the Apache Netbeans IDE